dtcenter/METplus/docs/Contributors_Guide/create_wrapper.rst

 * It is recommended to divide up the logic into components, as illustrated above, the make the code more readable and easier to test.

 * The function self.set_environment_variables should be called by all wrappers even if the MET tool does not have a config file.
 This is done to set environment variables that MET expects to be set when running, such as MET_TMP_DIR and MET_PYTHON_EXE.
+If no environment variables need to be set specific to the wrapper, you do not need to write your own implementation of the function in the wrapper.
+You can call the implementation of the function from CommandBuilder, which sets the environment variables defined in the [user_env_vars] section of the configuration file and outputs DEBUG logs for each environment variable that has been set in the wrapper.
+MET_TMP_DIR is automatically set for each wrapper.

 * Once you have provided all the necessary information to create the MET command, call self.build_and_run_command().
 This calls self.get_command() to assemble the command and verify that the command your wrapper generated contains all of the required arguments.
 You may need to override get_command() in your wrapper if your MET application is different from the example.
 For instance, some MET tools require flags such as -f to precede the input filename.
 You can override get_command in the wrapper to prepend the required flag to the filename in your constructed MET command.

-* Call self.clear() at the beginning of each loop iteration to prevent inadvertently reusing/re-running commands that were previously created.
+* Call self.clear() at the beginning of each loop iteration that tries to build/run a MET command to prevent inadvertently reusing/re-running commands that were previously created.

 * Update the METplus/ush/master_metplus.py file to recognize your wrapper by adding an import statement::